-algorithms, including an IP approach, for selecting materialized views to minimize the sum cost of processing the given queries and of maintaining all the views.
-[4,5] introduced an endto-end approach and a system architecture for designing and using materialized views and indexes to answer queries.
+Considerable work has been done on efficiently selecting views and indexes for general SQL queries [3] and in particular for aggregate queries (e.g., [1, 18, 20, 31]).
+[38] proposed algorithms, including an IP approach, for selecting materialized views to minimize the sum cost of processing the given queries and of maintaining all the views.
+[3, 4] introduced an end-to-end approach and a system architecture for designing and using materialized views and indexes to answer queries.
 In this paper we study the problem of selecting views for aggregate queries on star-schema data warehouses.
-The setting and assumptions we use generalize those in [19, 21] (in contrast to those in [39]) - that is, we seek to minimize the total execution costs of the given set of queries under a storage-limit constraint.
+The setting and assumptions we use generalize those in [18, 20] (in contrast to those in [38]) - that is, we seek to minimize the total execution costs of q given set of queries under a storage-limit constraint.
 At the same time, the novelty of our work is in obtaining efficiently optimal solutions for problem instances of realistic sizes, for two versions of the view-selection problem.
-In the first version, we assume similarly to [21] that the raw-data view is always part of the solution set of materialized views.
-In the second version of view selection, we lift this restriction; the resulting problem arises in practice in settings where it is too expensive to maintain efficiently the result of joining all base tables, including data-integration settings where certain views are materialized in the mediator to improve query-processing efficiency [20].
+In the first version, we assume similarly to [20] that the raw-data view is always part of the solution set of materialized views.
+We lift this restriction in the second version of view selection; the resulting problem arises in practice in settings where it is too expensive to maintain efficiently the result of joining all base tables, including data-integration settings where certain views are materialized in the mediator to improve query-processing efficiency [19].
 In our current work we are using lower-bound relaxation in developing competitive heuristics for problem instances that are too large to be solved optimally, for both versions of the view-selection problem.